- Advice and information

 - Restless or irritable,

-- Sleep too much, not being able to sleep or have disturbed sleep,
+- Sleeping too much, not being able to sleep, or have disturbed sleep,

 - Thoughts of death or suicide or attempt suicide.